danthegoodman1/raftd/README.md

 You can monitor these both automatically (e.g. kubernetes monitors), and with your app.
 Specifically, monitoring the `/rc` endpoint with your app after you've already returned a `200` response from your `/Ready` endpoint will let you know if raftd shut down for any reason.
-It will return a `500` with the body `shut down`, and it will not recover.
+It will either return a `500` with the body `shut down`, or crash, and it will not recover.
 In this case, you should crash your application.
+If you choose to monitor from your app, you should only choose to do so starting after you have responded `200` to a `/Ready` request by raftd.

 If you are unable to contact raftd (e.g. it has crashed), you should also crash your application.